eleev/extensions-kit/README.md

 - [SKTextureAtlas+FramesLoader](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/SpriteKit/SKTextureAtlas/SKTextureAtlas%2BFramesLoader.swift) - uploads an animation sequence from a texture atlas and returns an array of textures that can be futher used

 ## SceneKit
-- [SCNVector3+Operators](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/SceneKit/SCNVector3%2BOperators.swift) - adds support for various mathematical operators for `SCNVector3` type
+- [SCNVector3+Operators](/extensions-kit/Extensions/SceneKit/SCNVector3%2BOperators.swift) - adds support for various mathematical operators for `SCNVector3` type

 ## Grand Central Dispatch
-- [DispatchQueue+DispatchOnce](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/Grand%20Central%20Dispatch/DispatchQueue%2BDispatchOnce.swift) - adds support for `class` method that executes block of code only once a.k.a. `DispatchOnce` before `Swift 3.0`
+- [DispatchQueue+DispatchOnce](/extensions-kit/Extensions/Grand%20Central%20Dispatch/DispatchQueue%2BDispatchOnce.swift) - adds support for `class` method that executes block of code only once a.k.a. `DispatchOnce` before `Swift 3.0`
+- [Atomic](/extensions-kit/Extensions/Grand%20Central%20Dispatch/Atomics/Atomic.swift) - guarantees that a valid value will be returned when accessing such property by using multiple thread
+- [Mutex](/extensions-kit/Extensions/Grand%20Central%20Dispatch/Locks/Mutex.swift) - used to proptect shared resources.
+A mutex is owned by the task that takes it.
+In a given region of code only one thread is active
+- [ReadWriteLock](/extensions-kit/Extensions/Grand%20Central%20Dispatch/Locks/ReadWriteLock.swift) - a synchronization primitive that solves one of the readers–writers problems
+- [SpinLock](/extensions-kit/Extensions/Grand%20Central%20Dispatch/Locks/SpinLock.swift) - a lock which causes a thread trying to acquire it to simply wait in a loop ("spin") while repeatedly checking if the lock is available

 ## WebKit

 ### WKWebView
-- [WKWebView+Load](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/WebKit/WKWebView/WKWebView%2BLoad.swift) - adds support for navigating to the requested `URL` using `String`
+- [WKWebView+Load](/extensions-kit/Extensions/WebKit/WKWebView/WKWebView%2BLoad.swift) - adds support for navigating to the requested `URL` using `String`

 ## PhotoKit

 ### PHAsset
-- [PHAsset+URL](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/PhotoKit/PHAsset/PHAsset%2BURL.swift) - provides possibility to get `URL` for image and video media types
+- [PHAsset+URL](/extensions-kit/Extensions/PhotoKit/PHAsset/PHAsset%2BURL.swift) - provides possibility to get `URL` for image and video media types

 # 🙋‍♀️🙋‍♂️Contributing
 - There is just one main rule for contributors - **please include your extensions in separete files**.
 It's important since such extension can be more easily referenced and reused.